 As you can see, the movement features a rather unusual decor with its oscillating weight featuring sunburst finish which is accented by a sand-blasted outer segment, while the bridges sport a local version of well-known Geneva Stripes pattern.
-Usually, Archimede offers an optional personalized oscillating weight, but for some reason this caliber is only available as is.
+Usually, Archimede offers an optional personalized oscillating weight, but for some reason, this caliber is only available as is.
 You can’t even hide behind a solid case back cover, which is really a pity: as high-quality as it is, the Cal.
 9015 is not the most entertaining thing to look at.

 The watch itself is a very nice homage to European timekeepers that were manufactured during the first decade after World War II.

-Trying to stay as historically correct as possible, Archimede equipped with 1950’s with a very thin (at least, for a modern wristwatch) body that measures less than 10 millimeters from top to bottom.
+Trying to stay as historically correct as possible, Archimede equipped the 1950’s with a thin (at least, for a modern wristwatch) body that measures less than 10 millimeters from top to bottom.
 However, using the same visual trick as their predecessors sixty years ago, the brand’s designers managed to look it even thinner than it actually is.
 To achieve this, they equipped the watch with a domed Plexiglas crystal that offers just enough space for the three hands.

-Although the domed crystal is easier to shutter because it is not guarded from shocks by a bezel, the result is very impressive: the timepiece that measures just 39 millimeters in diameter indeed looks very slim.
+Although the domed crystal is easier to shutter because it is not guarded against shocks by a bezel, the result is very impressive: the timepiece that measures just 39 millimeters in diameter indeed looks very slim.

-Looking at this device from the right side, I can’t help but notice that the setting crown is a bit too large for this model: its diameter is clearly larger than height of the stainless steel body and something tells me that Archimede decided to use the crown not in order to make setting the time a bit easier, but to save some money using a standard part from their other timekeepers.
+Looking at this device from the right side, I can’t help but notice that the setting crown is a bit too large for this model: its diameter is clearly larger than height of the stainless steel body and something tells me that Archimede decided to use the crown, not in order to make setting the time a bit easier but to save some money using a standard part from their other timekeepers.
 I can’t say that the choice of the crown is a deal breaker for me, but it certainly does sting the eye a bit.